xiix0/scam/README.md

-You will become rich and famous unless you don't.
+You will inherit some money or a small piece of land.